-Luis Serven is a Senior Advisor in the World Bank’s Research Department, where he manages the Bank’s research program on Macroeconomics and Growth.
-He previously managed the Bank’s regional research program on Latin America and the Caribbean.
-Currently he is co-editor of The World Bank Economic Review and The World Bank Research Observer.
+Luis Serven is a Senior Advisor in The World Bank’s Research Department, where he manages the research program on Macroeconomics and Growth.
+He is also the co-editor of The World Bank Economic Review and The World Bank Research Observer.
+He previously managed the regional research program on Latin America and the Caribbean.

-Prior to joining the Bank he worked as a senior researcher at FEDEA, a Spanish think tank where he was part of the founding team, and taught at the Universidad Complutense of Madrid, the Massachusetts Institute of Technology (MIT), PUC-Rio de Janeiro, and CEMFI in Spain.
+Prior to joining The World Bank, he worked as a senior researcher at FEDEA, a Spanish think tank where he was part of the founding team, and taught at the Universidad Complutense of Madrid, the Massachusetts Institute of Technology (MIT), PUC-Rio de Janeiro, and CEMFI in Spain.

-Luis has published numerous books and articles in professional journals on macroeconomics, international finance, productivity and growth and income distribution.
-His current research focuses on capital flows, fiscal policy and productivity.
+Serven has published numerous books and articles in professional journals on macroeconomics, international finance, productivity and growth, and income distribution.
+His current research focuses on capital flows, fiscal policy, and productivity.

 He holds a Bachelor in Economics from the Universidad Complutense de Madrid and a Ph.D. in Economics from the Massachusetts Institute of Technology.